trailblazingfive/virtual-dice/README.md

 + `npm deploy` build and deploy to github pages

 ---
-Merge to `main`, work on issues on seperate branches; avoid 3 way merges.
+Merge to `production`, work on issues on seperate branches; avoid 3 way merges.